YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 | ResNet-50 | 42.2 % [11] | |  171.56 MB | - |
 | spectral-ResNet-50-sub36 | 40.74 %  | 69.05 % | 171.56 MB | 33.5 h (8 GPUs) |

-During training, images need loaded from disk to CPU memory at first, then be transferred from CPU memory to GPU memory.

-Image can be storing in CPU memory,
-We load each batch data in pipeline.
-When a batch data be training, we well preload many batch data in CPU memory.

-Color image in CPU or GPU memory is a three-dimensional tensors, Grayscale image is a two-dimensional matrix.
-Each pixel is int type or float type.
-For instance, in the PyTorch framework, image is saved as "torch.FloatTensor", that size of each pixel is 4 bytes.

-Our device, DGX-A100 [10], has 2 TB memory. ___It is able to store the whole sub-dataset in memory.___
-We can directly transfer images from CPU memory to GPU memory during the training.
-For each batch images that batch size is 512, this process takes 0.003 seconds.
-The same batch data load in CPU memory from disk, that takes average 0.43 seconds, about 39 % of the training time;

 You can use these weights to obtain our results：[Weight Link](https://pan.baidu.com/s/1PxdMktuot0MF5OJE0BF0UQ?pwd=wiyq) (To be updated)